Cornode/crypto.cornode.js/README.md

 # crypto.cornode.js
-CORNODE-related crypto functions in Javascript
+cornode-related crypto functions in Javascript

+WORK IN PROGRESS.
+DO NOT USE RIGHT NOW!